Superforms, supercurrents and convex geometry: Valuations on convex bodies.

 At the other extreme, when $p=1$, $\Omega$ is of bidegree $(n-1,n-1)$ and

 by Lemma \ref{fundamentallemma} and Stokes' theorem.
 The (super)integral in the right hand side is well defined by Proposition \ref{sumup}, which also shows that

 for a certain positive measure $d\nu$ on the sphere.
 If $K$ is a point, then $\theta(K)=0$ by homogeneity, so $d\nu$ has barycenter zero.
-Let us now, for a moment, suppose that $d\nu$ is not supported on any hyperplane through the origin.
-It then follows from the solution to Minkowski's surface area problem (see the beginning of Section \ref{Minkowski}) that there is a convex body, $L$, with
+It then follows from the solution to Minkowski's surface area problem (see Theorem \ref{MAonsphere}) that there is a homogeneous convex function $\phi$, with